When you’re in Senegal, West Africa, for the first time, you’ll be charmed by its serene environment and lots more.

-Acquiring a tourist visa to Senegal will cost you around $35 – $70 for a 30–day visit.
+Acquiring a tourist visa to Senegal will cost around $35 – $70 for a 30–day visit.
 Extensions are possible for visitors at a fee determined by your country’s high commission/embassy.

 Is it safe for Americans to travel to Senegal?

-On the flip side, try to get out of lonely areas while traveling alone to be perfectly safe.
+Conversely, try to get out of lonely areas while traveling alone to be perfectly safe.